joelouthan/theologic.us/content/posts/4-family-devos-luke/2020/2020-07-02-family-devos-luke.md

 ## Christ is the Lord of Making All Things New

 Luke 5:36 He also told them a parable: “No one tears a piece from a new garment and puts it on an old garment.
-If he does, he will tear the new, and the piece from the new will not match the old.
-37 And no one puts new wine into old wineskins.
-If he does, the new wine will burst the skins and it will be spilled, and the skins will be destroyed.
-38 But new wine must be put into fresh wineskins.
-39 And no one after drinking old wine desires new, for he says, ‘The old is good.’ ”
+If he does, he will tear the new, and the piece from the new will not match the old.<sup><sup> 37 </sup></sup>And no one puts new wine into old wineskins.
+If he does, the new wine will burst the skins and it will be spilled, and the skins will be destroyed.<sup><sup> 38 </sup></sup>But new wine must be put into fresh wineskins.<sup><sup> 39 </sup></sup>And no one after drinking old wine desires new, for he says, ‘The old is good.’ ”
+<sup><sup>

-2 Corinthians 5:16–21 (CSB) From now on, then, we do not know anyone from a worldly perspective.
+2 </sup></sup>Corinthians 5:16–21 (CSB) From now on, then, we do not know anyone from a worldly perspective.
 Even if we have known Christ from a worldly perspective, yet now we no longer know him in this way.
 Therefore, if anyone is in Christ, he is a new creation; the old has passed away, and see, the new has come!
 Everything is from God, who has reconciled us to himself through Christ and has given us the ministry of reconciliation.
 That is, in Christ, God was reconciling the world to himself, not counting their trespasses against them, and he has committed the message of reconciliation to us.
 Therefore, we are ambassadors for Christ, since God is making his appeal through us.
 We plead on Christ’s behalf, “Be reconciled to God.”
 He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God.

 *Why does Christ have to make us new in Him?
 What does that even mean?*